No parent gets excited about car seats.

 This durable car seat can hold up for as long as you need it to and longer.

-This seat weighs 12.5 pounds and measures 17 x 19 x 27.5 inches, so it’s quite easy to move.
+Weighing 12.5 pounds and measuring 17 x 19 x 27.5 inches, it’s not a chore to move around.

 It can handle a maximum weight of 110 pounds and act as a harnessed car seat or a high-back booster.